 Good research goes beyond a list of words.
 It tells you which terms are realistic to rank for, which ones convert, and which ones are already pulling impressions through Google Search Console but missing the click.

 Keywords are the bridge between intent and inventory.
-A merchant selling running shoes might rank for the brand name but miss thousands of monthly searches for terms like "lightweight trail running shoes" or "best shoes for flat feet runners."
+A merchant selling kitchenware might rank for the brand name but miss many searches for terms like "compact pour-over coffee set" or "best knife block for small kitchens."
 Each missed phrase is a missed customer.

 The importance of keywords also lies in structure.
 Search engines use them to understand topical authority.
-A store that publishes ten articles around running gear, with each piece targeting a clear keyword, signals expertise far better than ten unrelated posts.
+A store that publishes a series of articles around cooking gear, with each piece targeting a clear keyword, signals expertise far better than the same number of unrelated posts.

-For smaller stores, keywords are also a budget tool.
-Picking the right low-difficulty terms lets you compete without spending on ads or fighting category giants for head terms you will not win.
+For smaller stores, keywords are also a focus tool.
+Picking the right low-difficulty terms lets you compete without fighting category giants for head terms you will not win.

 How to do keyword research step by step

 Open the Performance report and look at queries already generating impressions.
 These are terms Google is testing your site for.
-Anything sitting in positions 8 to 20 is usually the fastest win, because the page already exists and only needs better targeting.
+Anything sitting partway down the results is usually the fastest win, because the page already exists and only needs better targeting.

 Cluster related queries together.
-"How to clean leather boots," "leather boot care," and "polish leather boots at home" are one topic, not three articles.
+"How to clean a cast-iron skillet," "cast-iron skillet care," and "season a cast-iron pan at home" are one topic, not three articles.
 One thorough piece will outrank three thin ones.

-Pull search volume and keyword difficulty from a tool like Ahrefs, Semrush, or a Shopify-native platform such as RankBird.
+Pull search volume and keyword difficulty from a dedicated SEO platform or a Shopify-native tool.
 Volume tells you the ceiling.
-Difficulty tells you whether a new domain has any chance of ranking on page one.
+Difficulty tells you whether a new domain has any realistic chance of ranking on the first page.

 Transactional terms belong on collection or product pages.
 Informational terms belong on blog posts.
 Mixing them confuses Google and frustrates buyers who land on the wrong page type.